Secondary I

 Whether internal or external, the activities held by the school are a key part of the curriculum.

-The optional workshops (Wednesday afternoon) and supervised study (2, 3 or 4 afternoons per week) can complement the course.
+The optional workshops (Monday, Tuesday, Wednesday or Thursday afternoons) and supervised study (2, 3 or 4 afternoons per week) can complement the course.

 Week-long ski camp in years 9 and 11.

-In year 10, depending on their German level (standard or advanced), students can take part in a cultural exchange with a German pen pal from Lilienthal (one week at the home of one pen pal and one week at the home of the other) or go for a week-long cultural trip, preferably to a German-speaking region.
+In year 10, depending on their German level (standard or advanced), students can take part in a cultural exchange with a German pen pal from Moser Schule (one week in Berlin and one week in Nyon).

 Courses in small groups according to level.